hyperledger/fabric/docs/source/orderer/ordering_service.md

 administrative rights.
 If so, the orderer validates the update request against the existing configuration, generates a new configuration transaction, and packages it into a block that is relayed to all peers on the channel.
-The peers then processs the configuration transactions in order to verify that the modifications approved by the orderer do indeed satisfy the policies defined in the channel.
+The peers then process the configuration transactions in order to verify that the modifications approved by the orderer do indeed satisfy the policies defined in the channel.